 Read also: How to Develop a Doctor Appointment Booking System

-Ideally, a patient must be able to chat, send audio messages, call, or video-call with their counselor or at least with a consultant 24/7.
-A chatbot may prove effective at answering frequently asked questions, scheduling appointments, playing word games with users that want entertainment, and other tasks.
+Ideally, a patient must be able to chat, send audio messages, exchange files, call, or video-call with their counselor or at least with a consultant 24/7.
+A chatbot may prove effective at answering frequently asked questions, offering instructions, scheduling appointments, and other tasks.

 Apart from the basic functionality of video calls, you might need a real-time chat during sessions and screen recording so that patients and specialists can rewatch their sessions.

-Online support groups and forums allow users to share their experiences and achievements with peers, seek advice, encourage each other, etc., in a safe virtual environment.
-Let users be anonymous on these forums or audio chats if they want.
+Online support groups and forums allow users to share their experiences and achievements with peers, seek advice, encourage each other, etc. Let users be anonymous on these forums or audio chats if they want.

 Push notifications and reminders